Governing Law and Regulations

 REPORTING GHG EMISSIONS

-At this time Ohio has no mandatory GHG reporting requirements beyond the federal mandatory GHG reporting rule.
+At this time, there are no mandatory GHG reporting requirements applicable in Ohio other than the aforementioned and the federal mandatory GHG reporting rule.
 See the national section GHG MANAGEMENT for more information on mandatory GHG reporting.

-GHG emissions thresholds have been established above which sources must ...
+GHG emissions thresholds have been established above which sources must comply with the requirements of Prevention of Significant Deterioration and/or the Title V Operating Permit program.
+See the national sections NEW SOURCE ...